allthemusic/thoughts/search.md

     Additionally, to aide in standard peer-discovery processes, Alice's Peer ID is added to Bob's client's internal peer list.

-8. The object retreived at that path will be a 'list' of metadata-nodes each of which point to content which matches this search token.
+8. The object retrieved at that path will be a 'list' of metadata-nodes each of which point to content which matches this search token.

 9. Each of these are retrieved and then indexed locally by Bob's client's local search indexing process.